Asymptotic statistics of cycles in surrogate-spatial permutations: Long Cycles

 \subsection{Cycles under lexicographic ordering}

 The next theorem characterizes the asymptotic (finite-dimensional) distributions of normalized cycle lengths $(L_j)$ under the lexicographic ordering introduced in Definition~\ref{def:L-lex}.
 Owing to the normalization proportional to $N$, only long cycles (i.e., of length comparable to $N$) survive in the limit as $N\to\infty$.
-This result should be contrasted with Theorem~\ref{thm:unordered_sub} that deals with non-normalized cycle lengths, thus revealing an asymptotic loss of mass in the supercritical regime due to long cycles. \begin{theorem} For each $m\in\NN$\myp,
+This result should be contrasted with Theorem~\ref{thm:unordered_sub} that deals with non-normalized cycle lengths, thus revealing an asymptotic loss of mass in the supercritical regime due to the emergence of long cycles (see a comment after the proof of Theorem~\ref{thm:unordered_sub}). \begin{theorem} For each $m\in\NN$\myp,